RowdyRiley/QuickQuotes/README.md

 # QuickQuotes
 CSE 115 Group Project

+Instructions on running the server:
+Navigate to backend folder
-Setup virtual environment: python3 -m venv venv
+Setup virtual environment: 'python3 -m venv venv'

-Start virtual environment: . venv/bin/activate
+Start virtual environment: '. venv/bin/activate'
+If on Windows: 'Set-ExecutionPolicy Unrestricted -Force', then: '. venv/Scripts/activate' (If you are concerned about safety, backup the setting using 'get-ExecutionPolicy' and 'Set-ExecutionPolicy {Policy} -Force' after you are done.)

-Install requirements: pip install -r requirements.txt
+Install requirements: 'pip install -r ../requirements.txt'
 .flaskenv contains environment variables for flask for the app location and debugger settings.
 .env contains environment variables indicating the database URL, retrieved using load_dotenv() from dotenv.

-Run server: python3 -m flask run
+Run server: flask run
 Note on testing the server:
 Use an application such as Insomnia, Postman, or Curl to send requests, as the browser is only able to send GET requests.
 Refer to README.md in backend folder for more details.

 Run webscraper: python3 webscraper.py
 Note on csv files:
 Csv file will be created in csv folder.
 Each row contains quote followed by author, separated by a comma.
 If the quote contains a comma, it will be enclosed in an additional set of quotations.